ventz/pgsvr/README.md

 * You need r10k - "dynamic puppet environments" tied into Git.
 Make sure that you disable CRON.
 We will run it only when there is a need.
 If you are not sure about this, look bellow for more details.

+* Set a shell for your puppet user:

+    chsh -s /bin/bash puppet

 * Edit your sudo-ers file (visudo)

 For Ubuntu: